 For adult writers working on mature creative themes, Character.AI can still expose you to risks that aren’t about the content itself.
 Your narrative prompts, character concepts, and story details are stored on the platform’s servers.
 The privacy policy grants Character.AI broad rights over user-generated content.
 Data handling transparency is limited.
 If you’re developing original story concepts you consider proprietary, you should understand what you’re handing over before you use the app as a creative workspace.

 A December 2024 analysis by the Center for Humane Technology examined Character.AI’s design patterns and documented features specifically engineered to maximize engagement through emotional bonding.
 The report identified engagement optimization, immediate replies, escalating emotional intimacy, and extreme validation as patterns that keep users in extended interactions while extracting data from those sessions.
-Researchers found that these design choices produce measurable parasocial attachment risk in vulnerable users — including minors — and that the same architecture applies to all users regardless of age.
+Researchers found that these design choices produce measurable parasocial attachment risk in vulnerable users, including minors, and that the same architecture applies to all users regardless of age.
 The analysis was authored by Camille Carlton, CHT’s Policy Director, who was also serving as an expert adviser on litigation against Character.AI at the time of publication.
 That institutional context matters: the findings carry weight beyond advocacy because they informed active legal proceedings against the platform.

 The short version: adult creative writers can use Character.AI and access its best-in-class creative features.
 Doing so with clear understanding of its safety record is different from doing so while assuming the safety concerns don’t apply to you.
 They apply to the data you generate.
 Read the full Character.AI safety rating before deciding.